ejolly/boa/README.md

 # Boa: The missing conda environment manager

+*Contributors wanted!*

 Boa strives to be a CLI "wrapper" for [Anaconda](https://anaconda.org/) to make environment management a bit easier.
 It's heavily inspired by tools from the Javascript community likt [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) which utilize a `package.json` file manage project dependencies.
 Currently only compatible with `zsh`.
+Checkout the demo GIF for an overview of it's current functionality:

 ![](boa.gif)